Video game development: History

 In 2009 games' market annual value was estimated between $7–30 billion, depending on which sales figures are included.
 This is on par with films' box office market.
 A publisher would typically fund an independent developer for $500k–$5M for a development of a title.
 In 2012, the total value had already reached $66.3 billion and by then the video game markets were no longer dominated by console games.
 According to Newzoo, the share of MMO's was 19.8%, PC/MAC's 9.8%, tablets' 3.2%, smartphones 10.6%, handhelds' 9.8%, consoles' only 36.7% and online casual games 10.2%.
 The fastest growing market segments being mobile games with an average annual rate of 19% for smartphones and 48% for tablets.

 In the past several years, many developers opened and many closed down.
 Each year a number of developers are acquired by larger companies or merge with existing companies.
 For example, in 2007 Blizzard Entertainment's parent company, Vivendi Games merged with Activision.
 In 2008 Electronic Arts nearly acquired Take-Two Interactive.
 In 2009 Midway Games was acquired by Time-Warner and Eidos Interactive merged with Square Enix.

+Consolidation of the video game industry has been high on the agenda, especially in the 2020s with acquisition of Bethesda (Zenimax Media) for $7.5bn in 2020 and Activision Blizzard for $69bn in 2023 by Microsoft (Xbox), along with Sony (PlayStation) acquiring Bungie for $3.6bn in 2022.